Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *c) It will guarantee an advantage to Security personnel against the Hostile Forces.*

-*d) It will aid in the recontainment or the handling of an entity.
+*d) It will aid in the re-containment or the handling of an entity.
 This condition can be met without meeting the other conditions.*

 6) During an active test that falls under the conditions of Article 2, Section 3, Clause 1; Security Corps members that are a part of the test must supply any resources if they are reasonable in nature.

-*a) “Reasonable in nature” is defined as needed for the test in the form of transport, weapons (only handled by the combative), and any other objects that are required during the test.
-The objects must not also be banned by the Articles of Service, will not risk the harming of other members of the Nova Corporation, and isn’t controlled by a hostile force.*
+*a) “Reasonable in nature” is defined as needed for the test and does not pose a threat to other Corporation Personnel.*

 ## **Section 3: The Innovation Department**